irina-sheveliova/CFG-Job-tracker/README.md

 When users sign up to JobFlow, they are able to access a Job Application Tracker in order to manage their job applications.
 They can add details to the table, as well as update and delete them.

 The project comprises a frontend which is built with React and a backend built with Node.js, Express and Firebase.
-The API connects to a mySQL database (via Sequelize) and it performs CRUD operations on the database.JobFlow also offers an integrated Job Search page, which allows users to search for jobs via an external [JSearch API](https://rapidapi.com/letscrape-6bRBa3QguO5/api/jsearch/details).
+The API connects to a mySQL database (via Sequelize) and it performs CRUD operations on the database.
+JobFlow also offers an integrated Job Search page, which allows users to search for jobs via an external [JSearch API](https://rapidapi.com/letscrape-6bRBa3QguO5/api/jsearch/details).

 ## Technologies Used: